dflex-js/dflex/packages/dom-gen/README.md

 npm install @dflex/dom-gen
 ```

-It generates relations between DOM elements without storing them or creating
-actual dom tree.
-Instead, it gets relationship based on element depth.
+Generates relations between DOM elements based on element depth.
+For each DOM

-For each DOM node, it generates three keys: Siblings, Parent and Children
+node, it generates three keys: Siblings, Parent and Children keys and two
-keys and two indexes one refers to node order in its level and the other refers to
+indexes one refers to node order in its level and the other refers to the parent
-the parent index in parental level so to speak.
-Together: keys and indexes
+index in parental level.
+Together: keys and indexes combined form of
-combined form of uniqueness for each element.
+uniqueness for each element.

-In case you are dealing with any DOM-tree, you can build entire branches and navigate
+In case you are dealing with any DOM-tree, you can build entire branches and traverse
 through them using these generated unique keys and indexes.
 Think of relational
 database or hash tables but applied in DOM tree.

 ## Generates element pointer

-Element pointer refers to the element position and relationship in DOM tree and
+Element pointer refers to the element position and its relationship in DOM tree.
-represented with `getElmPointer` as following:
+It's represented with `getElmPointer` as following:

 ```ts
 const domGen = new Generator()